Vedanta Resources raises $1.2 bn ahead of open offer for Indian listed unit

 -

-Vedanta Resources has raised USD 1.2 billion in a bond offering that saw strong investor interest, banking sources said on Friday.
+Vedanta Resources on Friday said it has raised USD 1.2 billion in a bond offering that saw strong investor interest.

+The 8.95 per cent bonds due for March 2025 "will be guaranteed by the company and two wholly-owned indirect subsidiaries of the company, namely Twin Star Holding Ltd and Welter Trading Limited," it said in a statement.

+Vedanta said it will use the proceeds of the bonds for the acquisition of equity shares of the Indian subsidiary as well as servicing existing debt.

-It got USD 2.6 billion in offers from about 150 accounts, representing the largest oversubscription on a recent US dollar bond offering by the company.
+It got USD 2.6 billion in offers from about 150 accounts, representing the largest oversubscription on a recent US dollar bond offering by the company, banking sources said.

-The trade was well-received across geographies with APAC (Asia Pacific), EMEA (Europe, Middle-East and Africa) and North America constituting 49 per cent, 30 per cent, and 21 per cent of the final allocation.
+The trade was well-received across geographies with APAC (Asia-Pacific), EMEA (Europe, Middle-East and Africa) and North America constituting 49 per cent, 30 per cent, and 21 per cent of the final allocation, respectively.

 The strong interest from investors also helped the company upsize the transaction to USD 1.2 billion from an initial indication of USD 1 billion.